Kakko scores twice, Rangers rally late to beat Coyotes 3-2 - WHIZ News

 Mika Zibanejad added a goal and an assist for the Rangers, who had dropped two straight and three of four.
 Chris Kreider had three assists — matching a career high — after entering the game with four all season.

+“Just one of those nights you have to battle,” Zibanejad said.
+“It might not be the prettiest, but it’s two points, and that’s the important thing.
+The power play came up big.”

-Kakko tapped the tiebreaker into an open side off a pass from Kreider after Zibanejad scored on a power play with help from Kreider’s screen at 14:14 of the third period to tie it 2-all.
+Kakko tapped the tiebreaker into an open side off a pass from Kreider after Zibanejad scored with help from Kreider’s screen at 14:14 of the third period to tie it 2-all.
+Kakko’s winner came after the Coyotes were penalized for having too many men on the ice.

+“Great pass by Krides and a big goal for us,” Kakko said.
+“Sometimes it’s easy.
+Just go to the net and they can find me.”

 Clayton Keller had a goal and an assist, and Loui Eriksson scored short-handed for the struggling Coyotes, who have lost six in a row.

-The Rangers played most of the game without leading scorer Artemi Panarin, who logged only seven minutes and was not on the ice in the third period.
-He has nine goals and 33 points.
+Coming off a 4-2 loss Tuesday night in Colorado, the Rangers played most of the game without leading scorer Artemi Panarin, who logged only seven minutes and was not on the ice in the third period.
+Kakko was on the top power-play unit for the game-winning goal because Panarin was out.

+Rangers coach Gerard Gallant said Panarin is day-to-day with a lower-body injury.

+“You have to dig down and find a way,” Gallant said.
+“He’s obviously one of our best players if not our best player.

+“It was a tough night.
+Our guys looked tired on the bench.
+They were dragging their feet a little bit.
+Fortunately our power play did a great job later in the hockey game.
+We found some extra energy.”

+Keith Kinkaid made 29 saves in his first start of the season for the Rangers.

+“He was strong,” Gallant said.
+“He looked solid.
+For a guy who hadn’t played in two or three weeks (since being recalled from the minors), I was happy with his performance.”

-Keith Kinkaid made 29 saves in his first start of the season for the Rangers in a game that ended with scrum in front of the Arizona net.
+Scott Wedgewood stopped 27 shots for the Coyotes in a game that ended with a scrum in front of the New York net.

 Arizona had the best scoring chances in the first period before Eriksson’s short-handed goal late made it 1-0.
 He skated in after a pass from Keller and his wrister from the left side got through Kinkaid’s pads and trickled over the goal line at 17:46.